141 | A Guide To Reading and Writing Japanese (Florence Sakade) |

 - 治まる 【おさまる】 to die down (storm, anger, conflict, etc.), to calm down, to cool off, to abate, to be settled, to be brought under control, to be at peace, to be governed well, to subside (of pain, symptoms, etc.), to be alleviated, to get better, to ease off

-- 治る 【なおる】 to be cured, to get well, to be healed, to get mended, to be repaired, to be fixed
+- 治る 【なおる】 to get better, to get well, to recover (from an illness), to be cured, to be restored, to heal

 Readings